david-a-wheeler/spdx-tutorial/README.md

 You can also refer to SPDX license expressions from source code, instead of trying to embed large quantities of legalese in your source code headers.
+This is great because it can replace many lines of legal mumbo-jumbo, in every file, with a simple clear line of text.
 I recommend using a case-sensitive tag "SPDX-License-Expression" in a comment near the top of the file, followed by the SPDX license expression.
 For example, in a programming language that uses "#" as the rest-of-line comment character, use this to express "this software is under GPL version 3.0 or later":